CUBE2003/Basic-video-player/README.md

 This is a simple video player application for Android that leverages Supabase PostgreSQL for video retrieval, Jetpack Compose for the UI, and Kotlin Coroutines for asynchronous programming.

+## Download APK

+This is the link for the APK of the app: [Download APK](https://drive.google.com/file/d/1XrxxkBEiAgbm7f66cfdkzhx-ucDCtEUx/view?usp=sharing)

 ## Features

 - **Supabase Integration:** Utilizes Supabase to manage video details and storage.
 Videos are stored in a designated bucket, and their URLs or bucket paths are stored in the PostgreSQL database.